Information Technology Graduate Programs near Houston

 A major in information techonolgy may take advanced IT courses in advanced algorithms and program language.
 Also, coursework may tackle theory and application.
 For instance, the principles and practices that underlie the analysis, design, use and management of information technology systems.
 Other possible key topics may draw from the general list below.

 IT graduate programs vary, therefore it's important to contact individual schools for a full course list.

 Below are a few different options within Information Technology Graduate Programs.
 Some are more focused on computer science, others on business.
 The overlap in what is offered within an individual information technology degree may mean that you find a program that leverages current strengths and fill in the gaps to boost other areas.

 The Master of Science in Information Technology (MSIT) program may provide a firm technical base in some of today’s key technologies and managerial skills.
 Applicants typically have a B.S. in computer science, information technology or a related field.
 Or, they bring to the table some extent of professional experience in IT.

-In addition to coursework, students who pursue a Masters in Information Technology may be required to write a Masters thesis and take part in a workplace practicum.
-One of the hallmarks of a Masters IT degree is that it blends computer and business courses.
+In addition to coursework, students who pursue a Masters in Information Technology degree may be required to write a maste'rs thesis and take part in a workplace practicum.
+One of the hallmarks of a masters degree in information technology program is that it blends computer and business courses.
 On the technical side, students may learn to design and adapt scalable secure networks and applications that support enterprise needs.
-Data Warehousing, analytics and cloud computing are some examples.
+Data Warehousing, analytics and cloud computing are some example courses.
 On the managerial side, students may develop the ability to manage complex IT projects, navigate legal issues and make sound financial and accounting decisions.

 Information Systems: Typically offered as a MS in Information Systems (MSIS) program, most MSIS degrees meld coursework in management, computer science, and software engineering.
 Some of the electives in management information systems could include cryptography, data mining, and cloud computing.